CONDITIONS OF ENROLMENT

 International students (including group students) must have appropriate and current medical and travel insurance while studying in New Zealand.
-This is a requirement under Education (Pastoral Care of International Students) Code of Practice 2016 The School offers insurance through Unicare at approximately $600 for 12 months’ cover.
-This amount is subject to change at any time.
+This is a requirement under The Education (Pastoral of Tertiary and International Learners) Code of Practice 2021.
+The School offers insurance so feel free to get in touch with the International team to find out more

 If International students wish to purchase their own insurance elsewhere, the School needs to be provided with a copy of the Insurance Certificate and policy wordings in English so we may determine whether the insurance provides sufficient cover for the student’s medical, travel and potential repatriation needs.

 It should be noted that costs such as medical treatment in New Zealand and medical evacuation or repatriation can be prohibitive.
 It is therefore imperative that sums insured for these benefits should be set at an appropriately high figure – ideally this figure should be unlimited although the School will allow figures that it deems to be appropriately high.
-Below is the suggested minimum content for appropriate insurance policies according to the Education (Pastoral Care of International Students) Code of Practice 2016:
+Below is the suggested minimum content for appropriate insurance policies according to The Education (Pastoral of Tertiary and International Learners) Code of Practice 2021:

 “Sums insured” is the money available in the event of a claim.
 It is imperative that the sums insured are very high so they will not be exceeded in any possible claim.
 Sums insured of one million dollars plus are recommended.